kwkarlwang/instagram-clone/README.md

 - Comment for a post
 - Reply to a comment
 - Like a comment
+- Responsie design
+- Relative date of the post and comments

 Check out a deploy version <a href="https://whispering-hollows-35043.herokuapp.com/">here</a>